Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/Controls.md

 - Breakaway points
 - Imaginary-axis intercepts

-These parametrs define how the closed-loop poles move in the complex plane as gain varies; a fundamental concept for tuning control systems.
+These parameters define how the closed-loop poles move in the complex plane as gain varies; a fundamental concept for tuning control systems.

 My derivations for each parameter are shown below.
 <div style="